Aphaenogaster longiceps – Australia

 The Fourmiculture Charter on delivery:

-Our experience makes it possible to eliminate almost all losses during transport and we have been using packaging adapted and tested for this use for 10 years.
-A possible loss of the queen during transport would automatically entitle you to a 100% refund (valid with carrier for 48 hours).
+Our experience allows us to virtually eliminate losses during transport, and we have been using specially designed and tested packaging for this purpose for 10 years.
+Any loss of the queen during transport would automatically entitle you to a 100% refund (valid with 48-hour courier service).

 Service offered:

-Delivery 365 days a year, from -12°C to +40°C thanks to our insulated packaging offered if necessary.
+Delivery 365 days a year, from -12°C to +40°C thanks to our free insulated packaging if necessary.

 _______________________________________________________________